ferrumnet/yellowpaper/YELLOWPAPER.md

 * Cops pass the secret back to the user.
 * User uses the secrets to spend from the *X* multi-signature address.

 The MSDC protocol has a few challenges: First, we need to make sure that user cannot collude with cops.
 Second, the user should be confident that cops will be around and keep their secrets when she wants to cash out.
 The *m* out of *n* signatures allows some margin for cop availability, such that only *m* out of *n* cops need to be around when user decides to cash out.
 The larger the *m* is, it would be harder for the user to collude, yet would be harder to have a large set of constantly available parties.
-If more than *n-m* parties become permanently unavailable, the original *X* would be effectively burned as it would never be retrievable.
+If more than *n-m* parties become permanently unavailable, the original *X* is effectively burned as it can never be retrievable.

 #### Collusion and Exploit Risks

 It is possible for the user to collude with cops to retrieve the secrets without buying back and destroying the claimed *Fe(X)*.
 It is also possible for cops to collude with each other and create fake users to create *Fe(X)* then release the multi-signature *X* without destroying *Fe(X)*.
 Also a bad actor can potentially create very large number of cops then start a MSDC protocol for a fake user.
 If she can ensure *m* out of *n* cops are controlled by herself, she can spend her *X* without destroying *Fe(X)*.

 To reduce the chance of above attacks, we constrain the ability of becoming a cop.
 Cops can be created based on PoB.
 An address will be able to create cops, proportional to the amount of *Fe(X)* it has burned.
 This ensures that cops have a stake in the network's success and by colluding with bad actors they stand to loose value.
-Additionally one can not dominate a fair cops selection algorithm without putting stakes in the network.
-The number of cops required for an import value transaction *m* must also be correlated to the size of the transaction.
+Additionally one can not dominate a fair cops selection algorithm without putting majority stakes in the network.
+The number of cops required for an import value transaction must also be correlated to the size of the transaction.

 #### Hamming Hash Adversary Selection Algorithm (HASA)